-Amend statute to require the Texas Education Agency and Texas Higher Education Coordinating Board to develop and align goals for all dual credit programs to ensure the availability of standard outcomes on which these programs could be evaluated.
+This bill requires the Texas Education Agency and Texas Higher Education Coordinating Board to develop and align goals for all dual credit programs to ensure the availability of standard outcomes on which these programs could be evaluated.

-Amend statute to ensure that partnerships are structured to achieve state goals by requiring memoranda of understanding for all dual credit programs to contain program-specific goals and quality assurances.
+The bill also ensures that partnerships are structured to achieve state goals by requiring memoranda of understanding for all dual credit programs to contain program-specific goals and quality assurances.
 These memoranda should be posted annually on each participating school district's and institution of higher education partner's website.

-As proposed, S.B.
-1903 amends current law relating to statewide goals for dual credit programs provided by school districts.
+H.B.
+1638 amends current law relating to statewide goals for dual credit programs provided by school districts.